Sustainability-Fueled Business Expansion

 Creation of Next Generation Financial Services

-Established in April 2018, Fintertech Co., Ltd. aims to create next-generation financial services through the use of state-of-the-art technologies and collaboration with external companies.
+Established in April 2018, Fintertech Co., Ltd. aims to be an agile provider of next-generation financial services developed through the use of state-of-the-art technologies and collaboration with external companies.

 Daiwa Energy & Infrastructure Co., Ltd.